storageos/storageos.github.io/_includes/operator/install.md

     memory: "128Mi"
 END
 ```
+> `spec` parameters available on the [Cluster Operator configuration]({%link _docs/reference/cluster-operator/configuration.md %}) page.

-You can find more examples such as deployments with CSI or deployments referencing a external etcd kv store.
+> You can find more examples such as deployments with CSI or deployments referencing a external etcd kv store.
-store for StorageOS in this [repo](TODO).
+store for StorageOS in the [Cluster Operator examples]({%link _docs/reference/cluster-operator/examples.md %}) page.